Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Malaysia with the Malaysian ringgit.

 The banknotes come in denominations of RM1, RM5, RM10, RM20, RM50, and RM100.
 The banknotes feature images of famous Malaysian historical figures, such as Tunku Abdul Rahman, Tun Dr. Mahathir Mohamad, and Tun Hussein Onn.
 The design of the currency is constantly being updated, so the physical appearance of the coins and banknotes may vary slightly over time.

-For card purchases if offered a choice of currencies always select to Pay in Malaysian ringgit otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in Malaysian ringgit otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 Malaysia is a country in Southeast Asia.
 The capital city is Kuala Lumpur, and the country has a population of over 30 million people.
 Malaysia is a federal constitutional monarchy, and the official religion is Islam.
 The currency is the Malaysian ringgit.